Shaneumayanga/go-session-middleware/README.md

-# An awful Mysql session store implementation in golang
+# An awful Mysql session store middleware implementation in golang

 ### Example